CookieChemist/Ryhma9-tietoliikenteen_sovellusprojekti/README.md

 ### Nordic application for measuring sensor data and transmitting via BLE

-Measures and transmits sensor data via BLE from the nRF530DK board to the Raspberry PI.
+Measures and transmits sensor data via BLE from the nRF530DK board to the Raspberry Pi.
 The program creates a custom service and characteristic with notification support.
 By subscribing to these notifications a client receives 3D coordinate values, one value per notification.
 Based on examples included in the Bluetooth Low Energy fundamentals course by Nordic Developer Academy.

 ### Python program for receiving and recording the BLE transmission